 Marvin Hewitt returned to Philadelphia, bringing his wife to live with his mother.
 By now Hewitt’s father had died, gunned down by a car thief.
 Hewitt tried to get an honest job in industry, but he was thwarted by his lack of a security clearance and formal education.

-At Arkansas, Marvin Hewitt taught electrical engineering professor prolific with his research, publishing in numerous journals.
+At Arkansas, Marvin Hewitt taught electrical engineering.
+As a professor prolific with his research, he published in numerous journals.
 He planned to make a name for himself over three years and seek a tenured position.

 His plans unraveled when a recruiter from RCA came to the campus.
 Did he know, a senior faculty member asked, that RCA’s former technology director was currently teaching there?